-|Source:Pics Bud- President William J. Clinton, 42nd POTUS |
+|Source:Pics Bud- President William J. Clinton (Democrat, Arkansas) 42nd President of the United States (1993-2001)|

-I saw this speech last week when I was watching a documentary about President Clinton and his Presidency.
-I might of seen this speech before, but I simply can't remember, but I already believe it's probably the best speech he's ever given at least as President of the United States.
-Even better than his first inaugural, or his 1992 or 2000 Democratic Convention speeches.
 All great speeches if you are not familiar with them, I suggest you watch or read them even if you don't like Bill Clinton, but someone who likes listening to good speeches.
 What made this speech great was the time that it was given, twenty five years after Martin Luther King was assassinated, not the anniversary of that assassination, this was November, 1993 MLK was murdered April, 1968, but twenty-five years after he was murdered.